machal/cssmine-content/font-face-netechnicke.md

-**Fontsquirrel** not only have their own database of fonts with similar advantages and disadvantages like Google does but a well-known font generator that will make a web font out of your OTF format or other non-web format.
+**Fontsquirrel** not only have their own database of fonts with similar advantages and disadvantages like Google does but a well-known font generator that will make a web font out of your OTF format or other non-web formats.

 -   [fontsquirrel.com](<http://www.fontsquirrel.com/>)

 -   [fontsquirrel.com/tools/webfont-generator](<http://www.fontsquirrel.com/tools/webfont-generator>)

-### Beware of free fonts
+### Beware of Free Fonts

 There are literally hundreds of free fonts scattered around the internet.
-But there is little high quality ones.
+But there are very few good ones.
 A high quality font should have some essential parameters such as: technical (i.e. file size), typographical (i.e. optimized web font rendering and readability) and aesthetic.

-If you do not have a technician and a typographer at your disposal (or your own knowledge for that matter), you can spoil your website.
+If you do not have a technician or a typographer at your disposal (or your own knowledge for that matter), you can spoil your website.
 There is no shame in using system fonts.